-Figure 2.1: Trading Network
+Figure 3.1: Trading Network

 An investor informs a broker to place an order on his behalf.
-The broker enters the order through his personal computer and sends signal to the Satellite via VSAT/leased line/modem.
+The broker enters the order through his personal computer, which runs under Windows NT and sends signal to the Satellite via VSAT/leased line/modem.
 The signal is directed to a mainframe computer at NSE via VSAT at NSE's office.
 A message relating to the order activity is broadcast to the respective member.
 The order confirmation message is immediately displayed on the PC of the broker.
 This order matches with the existing passive order(s), otherwise it waits for the active orders to enter the system.
 On order matching, a message is broadcast to the respective member.